mvolkmann/MyUnixEnv/notes/Go04-StandardLibrary.md

-The builtin constants, variables, and functions provided by Go are listed as being in the standard library package "builtin" for documentation purposes, but no such package actually exists.
+The builtin constants, variables, and functions provided by Go are listed as being in the standard library package "builtin" for documentation purposes but no such package actually exists.

 The following sections describe each of the provided builtins.